 What Can You Do?

 When walking your pet in a park or street, use a plastic bag or pooper scooper to pick up your pet's waste.
 You can flush it down the toilet, bury it in the yard, or bag it and put it in the trash (if local codes allow).

-Composting pet waste is ineffective because the compost pile does not have high enough temperatures to kill harmful organisms.
-Also, never use pet waste to fertilize food plants or gardens.
+Do not compost pet waste; the compost pile does not have high enough temperatures to kill harmful organisms.
+Also, never use pet waste to fertilize food plants or bury in gardens.